 Tongue and Groove cladding are where the panels interlock like a jigsaw.
 This gives the shed a tight and smooth finish.
 There’s tongue and groove and weatherboard tongue and groove.
 Weatherboard has a slight curve in each board that aids the ease of water running off the shed.
 This is what we use at G&M.

 Tongue and groove cladding is excellent for keeping the shed in shape over time.
-It’s strong, durable and excellent to protect against the elements.
+It’s strong, durable, and excellent at protecting against the elements.
 You’ll be able to add shelving and benches on the inside and hold heavy items on the walls.
 Don’t forget about the type and thickness of timber.
 The thicker the timber used, the stronger it’s going to be.

-A tongue and groove shed is going to cost more due to the timber being clean dressed.
-Clean dressed means the timber has been dressed to give a smooth finish.
+Tongue and groove sheds will cost more because the timber is clean dressed.
+This means the timber is dressed and gives a smooth finish.
 It’s the most costly type of timber but gives your shed that high-quality smooth finish.